serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 added a `Proxy` argument to the `printMe` method.
 It serves no other purpose other than to trigger and demonstrate the error.

-Here we have these two instances,
+Here we have these two instances:

 ```hs
 instance Printable n a where